philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

       at Object.it (test/createStore.spec.js:147:30)
 ```

 To make our test case pass.
-First we will make dispatch function call the `currentReducer` function and assign the return value to `currentState`.
+First, we will make dispatch function call the `currentReducer` function and assign the return value to `currentState`.
 The `currentReducer` is a pure function that returns the new state of the store.
 The new state it returns will be stored as the new/current state.

 When we create a store without an initial state, we need to dispatch an `INIT`ial action so that every reducer will return their initial state.
-With these we won't have an undefined `currentState`.
+With these, we won't have an undefined `currentState`.

 To make this work we have to touch our dispatch function.
 When an action is dispatched we call the reducer, passing in the action and the current state to get the new state.
 To implement it, we add this to our dispatch function: